Tripunithura Kathakali Kendram Ladies Troupe

 The Tripunithura Kathakali Kendram Ladies Troupe was formed in 1975 breaking the 300 year tradition that only men performed Kathakali dance.
 The troupe was recognised with an award of the Nari Shakti Puraskar on International Women's Day in 2017.

 Background

 Kathakali dance is a classic Indian dance form that was traditionally performed by men.
 Dancers use masks to play different roles.
+This art form began in 1661 when the ruler of Kottarakkara created Ramanattam, an early version of Kathakali that dramatized episodes from the Ramayana in Malayalam, making the art form accessible to a broader audience across castes.
+Unlike the classical Kutiyattam tradition of Sanskrit plays, which were confined to temples and high-caste performers, Ramanattam aimed for a more populist appeal by incorporating local folk elements and performing in open, public spaces.
 For three hundred years it was performed only by male members of a particular high caste and it was not until the caste system was legally abolished in 1946 that others were able to train.
 After 1946, boys could enroll in academies, but the only route for girls was to seek out private tuition.